soilwise-he/soilwise-ontology/README.md

-# soilwise-ontology
+# SoilMission Ontology

-The soilwise ontology extends into 3 areas:
+The soilmission ontology extends into 3 areas:

 - Metadata about data and knowledge resources, people and organisations
 - Terminology (glossaries and code lists) for use in the soil domain
 - Data models to capture observations, measurements and samples and derived data

 ## Metadata about data and knowledge resources, people and organisations

 Soilwise-he aims to capture on both data and knowledge resources: